 Mentorship and Training from Retiring Franchisees

-One of the greatest things of any franchise is the potential for mentorship.
-If a company promotes collegial relationships between its licensees, it’s giving them an increased chance of success.
+Franchise owners can take advantage of the mentors that already provide their expertise to others in the business.
 One need only consider the fact that the 5-year survival rate for most businesses is 50 percent, but 70 percent of companies whose business owners have mentors make it past this mark.

 The great thing about buying an existing franchise is that you can also gain mentorship and training from the previous owner.
-Few will have the level of experience they have in running that particular business within that particular community.
-Establishing other collegial relationships with existing franchisees is still important, but keeping contact with the previous owner – if they’re willing – could prove invaluable.
+Few will have the level of experience they have in running that business within that community.
+Establishing relationships with existing franchisees is still important but maintaining contact with the previous owner – if they’re willing – could prove invaluable.

 Dependent on your overall goals and needs, you may not find it necessary to have any employees.
 If you do, however, it can be beneficial to already have them in place.
 When you buy an existing franchise, the current owner has already gone through the trouble of hiring and onboarding employees.
 This can save you significant costs and allow you to hit the ground running.